 The water you are cooking the asparagus in usually contains a little butter, salt and a pinch of sugar.
 If you are using the water as soup stock later, you will use half the salt you would use normally.

 Serving a Simple Asparagus Dinner to Friends and Family

-As mentioned before, the majority of asparagus is served very simply.
+Asparagus is usually served very simply.
 For your asparagus dinner, you will need:

-- At least one pound (or "Pfund") asparagus per person.
+- At least one pound (pfund in German) asparagus per person.